 Recommend basic Ayurvedic bodywork therapies | ✓ | |

-Assess common Dosha imbalances in individuals and offer supportive recommendations in diet, daily and seasonal practices, simple yoga and breathing, common rejuvenative herbs and basic Ayurvedic bodywork therapies | ✓ |
+Offer common rejuvenative herbs and basic Ayurvedic bodywork therapies | ✓ |

-Professional applications of Ayurveda
+Professional Applications Of Ayurveda

 - Yoga Instructors and Therapists